 If you had to choose one social media marketing platform, would you choose Facebook or Twitter?
 Obviously you'll want to say "both" but what if you had to make that choice?
 It’s an interesting question with a variety of different answers.
-It’s kind of like asking someone to choose between Apple and Microsoft.
+It’s kind of like asking someone to choose between Apple and arch nemesis Microsoft.
 It certainly varies with a brand’s specific approach.
 Facebook and Twitter are both great for brand promotion, marketing your content, and other sales strategies.
 As with all social media, they’re both used to build relationships, educate consumers, and engage fans (that is, if you have budget for such type of activities).
 Both these platforms require a great amount of time, devotion and strategy to successfully leverage them for business.
 When it comes to analytics, tracking and management, marketers wish to squeeze as much as possible out of both the platforms.
 To carefully monitor the organic reach of an advertised post, brands have to invest time and money to know which campaigns are most effective.

 Network Reach Through Numbers

 Facebook has labeled itself as the primary source of social media advertising through sheer numbers.
 Because of this, small businesses feel obligated to create a Facebook page to engage with their audience.
 However, numbers isn’t everything if you’re not achieving the engagement you require.
 Many businesses struggle to just reach about 1-2% of their page audience organically but also have difficulty paying for consistently costly Facebook Ads.
 And what if your targeted audiences spend the majority of their time on Twitter?
 So even if Twitter lacks the number of overall users compared to Facebook, it makes it up in the other areas important for business.
-About 49% of Twitter users follow brands or companies, compared to the average of 16% for other networks.
+About 49% of Twitter users follow brands or companies, compared to the average of 16% for other social networks.

 Storytelling or Pointed Information